LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 Expected response from Elasticsearch:
 ![image](https://user-images.githubusercontent.com/60980933/105552915-e24be400-5cc1-11eb-8881-4f6534cc6aa8.png)

-### Achieve a balance between precision and Recall
+### minimum_should_match
+This parameter allows you to specify the minimum number of terms a document should have to be included in the search results.

+This parameter gives you more control over fine tuning precision and recall of your search.

 Syntax:
 ```
 GET enter_name_of_index_here/_search